anuket-project/anuket-specifications/doc/common/README.md

 <a name="9.0"></a>
 ## Relevant Technologies

-There are different technologies used and specified by CNTT specifications.
-This [section](./technologies.md) describes the relevant technologies for CNTT and clarifies CNTT position about them.
+There are different technologies used and specified by Anuket specifications.
+This [section](./technologies.md) describes the relevant technologies for Anuket and clarifies Anuket position about them.